-Apple’s iOS 11.4 update will, at some point, be replaced by the company’s iOS 11.4.1 update. iOS 11.4.1 won’t be as big as iOS 11.4, but it’ll likely come with some important bug fixes and security patches for iOS 11 users.
+Apple’s iOS 11.4 update will, at some point, be replaced by the company’s upcoming iOS 11.4.1 update. iOS 11.4.1 won’t be as big as iOS 11.4, but it’ll likely come with some important bug fixes and security patches for iOS 11 users.

 The iOS 11.4.1 release date will also come out of the blue.
 Apple typically only confirms iOS release dates on stage during media events.
 And with the next event likely coming in early-to-mid September, don’t expect Apple to confirm the update’s launch date ahead of time.